trufanov-nok/djvudict/README.md

 # djvudict
-A Minidjvu-based tool to dump Djbz and Sjbz content of DjVu documents to BMP images as well as gather statistics of dictionaries usage.
+A Minidjvu-mod -based tool to dump Djbz and Sjbz content of DjVu documents to BMP images as well as gather statistics of dictionaries usage.
 It allows to investigate and compare the quality of different DjVu encoders (in scope of JB2 images).

 # DjVu dictionaries in a nutshell
 There are several DjVu encoders that allows to encode DjVu document from images.
 Depending on their settings they produce djvu files of different size.
 One of the reason for that is that encoders organizes dictionaries in file in a sightly different way.